MackyKavinsky/MackyKavinsky/README.md

 I graduated as Data Science student.
 Exploring new things or how things work excite me the most especially about AI.
 Still in learning process in coding and love to contribute more to the GitHub Community with my codes.

-- 🔭 I’m currently working under Data Science company.
+- 🔭 I’m currently intern under Data Science company.
 - 🌱 I’m currently learning how to develop application and how to extract information from raw data.
 - 💬 Looking forward to join as intern/full time candidate in Data Science area company or startup.
 - 📫 How to reach me: ...